What Type of Monetary Damages Does the Law Provide for in Automobile Accident Cases in IL?

-After proving causation, an injured person may seek monetary damages for ailments and future injuries arising from the accident.
-While the specific amounts of damages may vary from person to person, damages are usually thought to consist of economic and non-economic damages—both for situations incurred shortly following the incident as well as those expenses that are likely to be incurred in the future.
+As with other types of personal injury cases, a car accident plaintiff (injured person) has the burden of proving that the driver's negligence was the cause of his or her injuries.
+After proving causation, an injured person may seek monetary damages for injuries and future physical disabilities arising from the accident.
+While the specific amount of damages may vary from plaintiff to plaintiff, damages usually consist of economic and noneconomic damages—both for expenses incurred immediately following the accident (medical care, surgeries, physical therapy) as well as expenses that are likely to be incurred in the future.

 - Emergency room treatment